SEMICeu/toolchain-manual/index.md

 The expected benefits of applying a systematic support to data specifications lifecycle are:

 1. Harmonised and coherent experience of the browsing data specifications, which in turn seeks to increase the adoption
 2. Promotion of SEMIC data modelling best practices, embedding them in the publication workflows
 3. Support to scaling up of the editorial capacity through automation.

 # Introduction

 This manual describes the tooling that is supporting the editorial workflow for managing data specifications.
 It provides a hands-on guide on how to start reusing the SEMIC toolchain and how editors can use it to generate data specification artefacts.

-The target audience for this manual:
+The target audience for this manual are:

 1. Editors operating or extending an existing SEMIC data specification;
 2. Any user who wishes to customise the SEMIC publication process to create new data specifications.

 # Roles, Tasks, Use Cases, Repositories and Tools

 The publication process of a data specification involves 2 roles:

 * An **editor** managing the data specification within its model, metadata, layout and styling
 * A **toolchain developer** in charge to setup the publication environment and processes

 During the publication process, multiple tasks are performed covering different tasks executed over one or more use cases:

 <table>
   <tr>